joelluellwitz/jl0724/README.md

 immutable variables, sometimes it is practically necessary to use mutable variables.

+### Unit Test Code Coverage

+I want to boast that the code under src/main/java has 97.8% unit test coverage.

 ## Building and Running the Demo

 ### System Requirements

-**This demo requires Java 21.** The project is known to build correctly with Maven version 3.6.3.
-It was tested on Ubuntu 22.04.4 LTS.
+**This demo requires Java 21.** The project is known to build correctly with Maven versions 3.6.3 and 3.9.8.
+It was tested on Ubuntu 22.04.4 LTS and Windows
+10. (I do not have access to macOS for testing.)

 Building the project requires access to Maven Central (https://repo1.maven.org/).

-Unfortunately, I do not have reasonable access to MacOS or Windows for cross platform testing.
-(I only use Linux on my personal computers.)

 ### Building and Running